-Ellipsaria is the online-only newsletter of the FMCS.
-It includes society news, meeting presentation abstracts, job postings, meeting notices, publication announcements, informal articles about ongoing research, and comments on current issues affecting freshwater mollusks.
-This format evolved from the Triannual Unionid Report, an informal newsletter distributed for several years prior to formation of the FMCS.
-Ellipsaria is posted on the FMCS web site quarterly, in March, June, September, and December.
-Contributions may be submitted at any time but are due by the 15th of the month before each issue is posted (i.e., February 15, May 15, etc.).
+Ellipsaria is the newsletter of the FMCS.
+Its primary purpose is to keep members informed about Society activities by publishing minutes of Society Board Meetings, requests and reports from the various committees, and announcements and other information about Society functions.
+Ellipsaria also includes meeting notices of other pertinent societies, announcements and summaries from pertinent regional meetings, new publication notices, and informal research articles or comments on current issues affecting freshwater mollusks.
+This last purpose of the newsletter evolved from the Triannual Unionid Report, an informal newsletter distributed for several years prior to the formation of the FMCS.

+In its present on-line only form, Ellipsaria is posted on the FMCS web site quarterly, by the first of March, June, September, and December.
+Contributions may be submitted by e-mail to the editor [presently John Jenkinson, jjjenkinson@hotmail.com] at any time but are due by the 15th of the month before each issue is posted (i.e., February 15, May 15, etc.).
+Contributors should expect to receive an e-mail acknowledgement of their submission from the editor.